Florida blocks high school African American studies class - NewsBreak

 “The process of piloting and revising course frameworks is a standard part of any new AP course, and frameworks often change significantly as a result,” the statement read.

-DeSantis, a potential 2024 GOP presidential candidate , has opposed what he calls liberal ideologies in schools, including lessons on critical race theory, a framework taught at some universities that examines systemic racism, and which has become a target of conservatives.
+DeSantis, a potential 2024 GOP presidential candidate, has opposed what he calls liberal ideologies in schools, including lessons around critical race theory, which examines systemic racism and has become a frequent target of conservatives.

 Last year the governor signed legislation dubbed the Stop WOKE Act that restricts certain race-based conversations and analysis in schools and businesses.
 The law bars instruction that says members of one race are inherently racist or should feel guilt for past actions committed by others of the same race, among other things.

-More recently the governor’s budget office called on state colleges to submit spending information on programs related to diversity, equity and inclusion and critical race theory, raising concerns of potential funding cuts.
+More recently the governor's budget office called on state colleges to submit spending information on programs related to diversity, equity and inclusion and critical race theory, raising concerns of potential funding cuts around such initiatives.

-Sharon Courtney, a high school teacher in Peekskill, N.Y., teaching the African American studies course, said her students were “shocked” to learn Florida blocked the class.
-She described it as a factual African history course that also details what Africans experienced upon their arrival in North America.

-“There’s nothing objectionable; it’s history that hasn’t been traditionally taught in the United States in a K-through-12 setting,” she said, “but it’s also history that once known and understood could change race relations and improve them.”